 Australia already enjoys a reputation as one of the best places in the world to innovate and our accelerators are no exception.
 So why the short list of potentially eligible programs?

-Well, we think it isa long list, as the ATO will not publish a listing, which was promised prior to commencement of the new laws.
-The trouble for the ATO (and us), is that eligibility isn't a sure thing as the definition is pretty grey when you get into the detail.
+Well, we think it is a long list, as the ATO will not publish a listing, which was promised prior to commencement of the new laws.
+The trouble for the ATO (and us), is that eligibility isn't a sure thing as the definition can seem pretty grey until you get into the detail.

 The accelerator program must meet four hurdles:

 Selected entrepreneurs in an open, independent and competitive manner; and

 Provides time limited support for entrepreneurs with start up businesses; and

 Have previously run its accelerator programs for entrepreneurs, for at least 6 months; and

 Such programs must have completed at least one cohort of entrepreneurs, prior to becoming eligible.

 In ATO practice, it seem the criteria are tighter still, so be critical when assessing key guidance such as;

 The 5 factors noted in the DIIS report into the role of accelerators in the Australian StartUp Ecosystem